ZhangJon/multilevelMenu/README.md

 # Readme-Multilevel menu
-the script of the China region query function requirement:
+the script of the China region query <br />

+function requirement: <br />

 	Three-Level menu
 	select one menu enter its submenu
 	enter 'b' go back,enter 'q' exit the system